TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 ## Flex Consumer API - v1.0:
 ### Use Cases
+- As an application, I wish to retrieve a list of flex data files available (/tdei_consumer/v1.0/gtfs_flex)
+- As an application, I wish to retrieve a list of versions of the flex standard in which data is available (to include link to documentation) (/tdei_consumer/v1.0/gtfs_flex/versions)
 - As an application, I want to retrieve the most current GTFS-Flex data for an agency (/tdei_consumer/gtfs_flex/latest)
   - A zip file with GTFS-Flex v2 data including FlexibleTrips files (location_groups.txt, locations.geojson, stop_times.txt) and GTFS-Booking Rules files will be returned
   - request will be identified by agency